econia-labs/emojicoin-dot-fun/doc/doc-site/docs/start-here/bridging-from-eth.md

    ![eth6](./images/eth6.png "eth6")
 1. Enter the amount of funds you would like to turn into APT

 Congrats!
-You are now ready to start trading at Emojicoin.fun with the APT you now have in your wallet!
+You are now ready to start trading at emojicoin.fun with the APT you now have in your wallet!

 [the aptos bridge]: https://theaptosbridge.com/